ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * **Static variables** can safely store hardware state or configuration that must persist across calls, but they introduce shared state that may require locking in SMP systems to avoid race conditions.
 * **Dynamic allocations** give you flexibility when buffer sizes depend on runtime conditions like device probing results, but they must be explicitly freed to avoid leaks and freeing too soon risks accessing invalid memory.

 Mistakes with storage duration can be catastrophic in the kernel.
-Keeping a pointer to a stack variable beyond the function’s life is almost guaranteed to cause corruption.
+Keeping a pointer to a stack variable beyond the function's life is almost guaranteed to cause corruption.
 Forgetting to free dynamic memory ties up resources until a reboot.
 Overusing static variables can turn shared state into a performance bottleneck.

 Understanding these trade-offs is not optional.
 In driver code, often triggered by hardware events in unpredictable contexts, correct lifetime management is a foundation for writing code that is safe, efficient, and maintainable.